aleku399/nssf-frontend/Readme.md

 Run `npm install` to install dependencies
 Run `npm start` or `npm run dev` to start application, by default port 3000 is used.
-Run `npm run story` to view component storybooks.
+Run `npm run storybook` to view component storybooks.

 ## development guidelines